 R14 (Re-execution of activities).
-While in many cases mandatory activities shall be automatically skipped if related attribute values are set prior to the execution of these activities, other scenarios require that users explicitly commit completion of such activities even if all mandatory information is available; i.e., to explicitly approve the values assigned to mandatory object attributes.
-In particular, users should be allowed to re-execute a particular activity (i.e., to update its attributes), even if all mandatory object attributes have been already set.
+Users should be allowed to re-execute a particular activity (i.e., to update its attributes), even if all mandatory object attributes have been already set.

-Example 14: An employee may change his proposal arbitrarily often until he explicitly agrees to submit the review to the personnel officer.
+Example 14a: An employee may change his proposal arbitrarily often until he explicitly agrees to submit the review to the personnel officer.